michielvha/landingzone-azure/SETUP_GUIDE.md

 - ✅ **Specific scope**: Trust is limited to your TFC org/workspace
 - ✅ **Audit trail**: All actions logged in Azure Activity Log

+### Why Two Credentials Per Workspace?

+Azure federated credentials **do not support wildcards** in the `run_phase` field.
+Therefore, the bootstrap creates:
+- One credential with `run_phase:plan` for terraform plan operations
+- One credential with `run_phase:apply` for terraform apply operations

+This ensures both planning and applying work correctly in Terraform Cloud.

 ## Troubleshooting

 ### Error: "Failed to obtain OIDC token"